 Where SD stands for Standard Deviation.

 These formulas work in the background; the regular trader doesn’t need to wrap their heads around it.
-Still, it doesn’t harm to know things.
+Still, there is no harm in knowing them.

 What is the strategy for Bollinger Bands?
 Using it as a standalone tool